Common Candy Dishwasher Error Codes

 Possible Causes:

-- Faulty Wire Harness: Open circuits, loose connections, or leads off place in the heating circuit.
+- Faulty Wire Harness: Open circuits, loose connections, or leads out of place in the heating circuit.

 - Faulty Pressure Microswitch: This switch confirms the presence of water before heating begins.